Australia’s trusted immunisation experts

 NCIRS produces regular VPD surveillance reports, and a range of epidemiological reviews of particular VPDs, published in peer-reviewed journals (refer to Publications).
 Surveillance data and epidemiological analyses are also included in reports for the Australian Technical Advisory Group on Immunisation and in National Immunisation Program evaluations.

-The Summary of National Surveillance Data on Vaccine Preventable Diseases in Australia, 2008–2011 report on the epidemiology of VPDs was published as a supplement issue of Communicable Diseases Intelligence, Volume 40 in April 2016.
+The Summary of National Surveillance Data on Vaccine Preventable Diseases in Australia, 2016–2018 report on the epidemiology of VPDs was published as a supplement issue of Communicable Diseases Intelligence, Volume 46 in 2022.
 This report serves as a national resource for supporting and informing surveillance and control of diseases for which there are national immunisation programs.
-The next report Summary of National Surveillance Data on Vaccine Preventable Diseases in Australia will cover the period 2012–2015 and is expected to be published in Communicable Diseases Intelligence in 2019.

 NCIRS published its first national surveillance report on the epidemiology of VPDs and vaccination coverage in 2000, reporting on routinely collected national data on notifications, hospitalisations and deaths due to selected VPDs of public health significance.
 This report covered the period 1993–1998, with subsequent reports providing updates on these data every 2–4 years.